statamic/docs/content/collections/docs/creating-a-starter-kit.md

   - tailwind.config.js
   - webpack.mix.js
 ```

+Anything not configured in your `starter-kit.yaml` **will not be exported**.
+This way you don't have to maintain a full Statamic site, or any bootstrap code that is unrelated to your Starter Kit.

 Once your export paths are configured, re-run the above `starter-kit:export` command.
 Your files should now be available at your new export repo path.